CoderlyStudio/.github/profile/README.md

 ## Meet Coderly Studio 🚀

 We’re a vibrant collective of remote professionals, united by a shared passion for innovation and creativity.
 Our mission?
 To bring ideas to life and make a positive impact on the world through exceptional applications and coding resources.
-We’re a team all dedicated to crafting custom applications that fulfil the unique needs of individuals and businesses.
+We’re a team all dedicated to crafting custom applications that fulfill the unique needs of individuals and businesses.

 ## Our Craft 🛠️